 - Sole proprietors who qualify as a head of family are eligible for a property tax exemption of $15,000 of assessed value.
 The personal property affidavit has a box to check for this exemption.
 The Assessor determines who qualifies as a head of family.
 For those who qualify, the Assessor deducts the exempt amount from the assessed value of the personal property.

 - Personal property accounts valued less that $500 are exempt from taxation.
 This exemption does not apply when the $15,000 head of family exemption has been claimed.

 EXEMPTIONS FOR NONPROFIT ORGANIZATIONS

 An annual application must be made to the Department of Revenue to exempt property owned by churches, schools, social service agencies, and other nonprofit organization.

-Publications (click to open)
+Dept of Revenue Publications (click to open)